jlempen/Surface-Book-3-OpenCore/README.md

 > I recommend installing `macOS 13 Ventura` rather than the newer `macOS 14 Sonoma` or `macOS 15 Sequoia`.
 The builtin Intel Wireless chip works almost perfectly with Apple's iServices and Continuity features on Ventura while those features are partially broken at the moment on newer versions of macOS.

 > [!IMPORTANT]
+> For macOS to be able to boot on the Surface Book 3, the `Secure Boot` option _**must be disabled**_ in the UEFI.
+The boot screen will then display a large red bar with a lock icon at the top of the display when Secure Boot is disabled.
+This is normal.

+> [!IMPORTANT]
 > The keyboard and trackpad are now working in the installer as well as in the installed OS, but the trackpad will be lagging/skipping every few seconds.
 Furthermore, the keyboard and trackpad will be unresponsive after resuming from hibernation.
 To fix those issues, you **MUST** downgrade the firmware of your `Surface Book 3`.
 To do so, [follow these instructions](https://github.com/jlempen/Surface-Book-3-OpenCore?tab=readme-ov-file#downgrading-the-uefi-firmware).
 >
 > Then, you **MUST** also replace `BigSurface.kext` and its dependencies with `BigSurfaceSLB3.kext` and its dependencies in your `config.plist` file by following [these instructions](https://github.com/jlempen/Surface-Book-3-OpenCore/blob/main/README.md#replacing-bigsurfacekext-with-bigsurfaceslb3kext).